srowles/go-game-of-life/README.md

 ### Alternative rendering

 If you complete this quickly, because you have experience with Game Of Life, then try writing an alternative rendering engine, try https://ebiten.org/ which is a very simple game engine and will allow drawing of graphics.

+Or use Fyne https://github.com/fyne-io/life/blob/main/main.go this is their game of life example, but you should use your own game of life implementation.